crystal-construct/analytics/README.md

 Parabolic

 ##Todo
-Tests!
+Tests! (started)
-Correct and clean up attribution
-Fix up Gaussian fit
-Fix up Parabolic fit
+Fix up Gaussian fit (use scaling in addition to the offset) Fix up Parabolic fit (use scaling in addition to the offset)
 Implement Cubic Spline
-Implement 4PL
 Cache sums for curve fit
 Error handling